PascalLG/zinc-cpp/README.md

 ## Installation and usage

-Download the executable file for your plateform and copy it in a folder where your shell can find it.
+Download the executable file for your plateform, rename it to `zinc` and copy it in a folder where your shell can find it.
 On most Linux and macOS systems, `/usr/local/bin` or `/usr/bin` will do.
 You can also put it elsewhere (for example on a USB stick) but you'll have to type the full path to  launch it.
 If necessary, ensure everybody has execute permission on the file.
 Then:

 * open a terminal
 * cd to the root folder of the site you want to serve